 The confederacy of nations (ten horns/kingdoms) could very well turn out to be a united Islamic state that rules the world, under the leadership of the 12th Imam—the “man of sin” or the “eighth king.”
+When we read the biblical–historical account (Ge 16:11-12; Ge 25:17-18; Ge 21:9-10; Ga 4:28-30) between the people of Ismael and Isaac (through whom Jesus came), it would make sense that Satan would incite the people of Ismael in leading the world against the people if Isaac (we are his spiritual offspring through Christ – Ro 9:7-8).
 But again, I cannot be dogmatic about it.
-Right now, it’s just an educated guess.
-But reasonable, I think.
+It’s just an educated guess—but reasonable, I think.

 While it’s very difficult to determine the details of how the world events leading up to the return of Christ will come to pass, it could be that this 12th Imam will make his appearance as the “eighth king,” and leads his people to world dominance.
 It seems clear that much of this world Islamic dominance will already be obtained before the 12th Imam even shows up.
 But when he does, the “ten horns,” the confederacy of nations, will give their allegiance to him (vs. 17).
 At that point, they will begin an all-out effort to destroy Christians worldwide, which is the “war of Armageddon” (Rev 16:12-16).